Jeznar/GitRepo/Spells/2nd_Level/README.md

 The second effect places the CUB Paralyzed effect on the token.
 This effect appears and can be managed by the *normal* CUB mechanisms.

+UPDATE 5/13/22: Added expiration condition so that the effect drops from afflicted tokens when they reach zero hp.
+This is desired for NPCs who are *dead* at that point.
+Less so for PCs...

 ![Hold_Person/Hold_Person_DAE_Effects.png](Hold_Person/Hold_Person_DAE_Effects.png)

 [*Back to 2nd Level Spell List*](#2nd-level-spells)